-If a patient suffers harm as a result of negligent medical treatment in Illinois, the doctor, hospital, or other medical provider may be liable for medical malpractice.
-In this article, we'll discuss key state laws that will likely affect a medical malpractice case in Illinois, including the "statute of limitations" deadline for filing the claim, the "affidavit of merit" requirement, and the current state of "caps" on damages in Illinois medical malpractice cases.
+If you have suffered harm as a result of negligent medical treatment in Illinois, the doctor, hospital, or other medical provider could be liable for medical malpractice.
+In this article, we'll discuss some important state laws that will likely affect a medical malpractice lawsuit in Illinois, including the deadline for filing the claim, the "affidavit of merit" requirement, and the current state of damage "caps" in Illinois medical malpractice cases.
 Read on for the details.

 A "statute of limitations" is a law that sets a time limit on the right to file a lawsuit.
 There are different deadlines for different types of cases, but the deadlines are always strict.
 And try to file the lawsuit after the time limit passes, the court will almost certainly throw out your case.
 That's why it's so important to understand the applicable statute of limitations—and to abide by it.

-In Illinois, you must start a medical malpractice lawsuit against a doctor or other health care provider within two years of when you became aware of, or should have become aware of, the provider's negligent action (or inaction) in connection with your medical treatment.
-That's the standard filing deadline in Illinois.
-But the state also follows a so-called "statute of repose," which says that regardless of when you discover that you were harmed by medical negligence, if more than four years have passed since the malpractice occurred, you're barred from filing a lawsuit against the provider.
+In Illinois, you must file a medical malpractice lawsuit against a doctor, hospital, or other health care provider within two years of when you knew, or reasonably should have known, of the provider's negligent action (or inaction) in connection with your medical treatment.
+But, under what's known as a "statute of repose," the law also says that regardless of when you discover that you were harmed by medical negligence, if more than four years have passed since the malpractice occurred, you're barred from filing a lawsuit against the provider.

-In other words, if you discover the malpractice injury more than four years after the occurrence of the conduct that caused it and then try to file a claim, your lawsuit will be thrown out.
-What's more, if you sue more than two years after you discover an injury that might have been caused by medical malpractice, or more than two years after you should have (in the eyes of the law anyway) figured out that the injury might have been caused by malpractice, your lawsuit will be thrown out.
+In other words, if you discover the malpractice injury more than four years after the date of the conduct that caused it and then try to file a claim, your lawsuit will be thrown out.
+What's more, if you sue more than two years after you discover an injury that might have been caused by medical malpractice, or more than two years after you should have (in the eyes of the law, anyway) figured out that the injury might have been caused by malpractice, your lawsuit will be thrown out.

-In Illinois, according to 735 ILCS 5/2-622, a medical malpractice plaintiff must file, alongside the lawsuit, an affidavit declaring that the "affiant" (usually the plaintiff's attorney) has reviewed the facts of the case with a qualified health care professional who:
+In Illinois, alongside the complaint that starts the lawsuit, a medical malpractice plaintiff must also file an affidavit declaring that the "affiant" (usually the plaintiff's attorney) has reviewed the facts of the case with a qualified health care professional who:

-The affiant must further declare that, after reviewing the plaintiff's case (treatment records and other evidence), the consulted health care professional has determined that "there is a reasonable and meritorious cause" for the filing of the medical malpractice lawsuit.
-This determination must be included in a written report, authored by the health care professional, and attached to the initial lawsuit doucmentation.
+The affidavit must also state that, after reviewing the patient's medical records and other evidence, the consulted health care professional has determined that "there is a reasonable and meritorious cause" for the plaintiff to file the medical malpractice lawsuit.
+This determination must be included in a written report, authored by the health care professional, and attached to the initial lawsuit documentation.

 This is a somewhat simplified explanation of the "affidavit of merit" requirement.
-For details, talk to an attorney or dive into the relevant statute at 735 ILCS 5/2-622.
+For more details, talk to a qualified medical malpractice attorney, or read the law at 735 ILCS 5/2-622.